-- Almond Flour: ground blanched almonds were used for this recipe which gives it a slightly nutty flavour plus it's low carb and gluten free.
+- Almond Flour: ground blanched almonds were used for this recipe which gives it a slightly nutty flavor plus its low carb and gluten free.

-- Coconut Flour: a mild and sweet flavour that is quite distinct, used to support the structure of the cookie.
+- Coconut Flour: a mild and sweet flavor that is quite distinct, used to support the structure of the cookie.

 - Raspberry Jam: a keto-friendly jam containing only naturally occurring sugars from real fruit, raspberry or sugar free strawberry jam can be used for this recipe.

-- Cream cheese: for that mild sweet taste and pleasant tang
+- Cream cheese: for that mildly sweet taste and pleasant tang

-- Butter: supporting the flaky and tenderness to these keto christmas cookies
+- Butter: supporting the flaky and tenderness of these keto Christmas cookies

 Steps by step instructions